Skip Navigation Documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view, download Adobe® Acrobat Reader.

 Automated Fraud Alerts: Your Best Defense Against Fraud

-We’ve strengthened our defenses with a new, automated system that can identify threats faster, notify you sooner and equip you with the tools you need to take immediate action against fraud.
-Previously, you would have only received a personal call from a live agent if fraud was suspected.
+Our automated fraud alert system can identify threats faster, notify you sooner and equip you with the tools you need to take immediate action against fraud.

-The new system allows you to receive an automated call that easily walks you through reviewing suspicious activity on your card.
-You may also receive Automated Fraud Alerts text messages on your mobile phone.
-We will also send a fraud alert via email.
+The fraud alert system allows you to receive an automated call that easily walks you through reviewing suspicious activity on your card.
+You may also receive Automated Fraud Alerts via text message or email.

 • IMMEDIATE alerts